Life Insurance Definitions & Terminology, Explained

 What Hurts a Home Appraisal?

-The main factors that can hurt a home appraisal include needed updates, comparable properties, market conditions, your home’s location, and whether you hired an inspector to flag issues or necessary repairs.
+The main factors that can hurt a home appraisal include undone but needed updates and repairs, the price of comparable properties, market conditions, your home’s location, and whether you hired an inspector to flag issues or necessary repairs.
 By getting ahead of the factors within your control before an appraisal, you may get a more favorable answer to the all-important question of what your house is really worth.

 The more you know and understand about the home appraisal process, the better.
 Here’s a crash course of sorts on the process and what negatively affects home appraisal.